Suspicious Minds: Year-end

+Certifications

+Warwick, Jennings and Staton versions

-Dee Dee Warwick, Dionne's sister, covered "Suspicious Minds" while Elvis Presley's version was still on the charts.
+Dee Dee Warwick, Dionne Warwick's sister, covered "Suspicious Minds" while Elvis Presley's version was still on the charts.
 Warwick's version was a minor U.S. pop hit, peaking at No. 80 in 1970.
-It reached No.24 on the Billboard R&B chart for May 8, 1971.
+It reached No. 24 on the Billboard R&B chart for May 8, 1971.

 Waylon Jennings and Jessi Colter recorded the song for RCA in 1970.
-Their version reached No. 25 on the Billboard country chart in November of that year.
+Their version reached No. 25 on the Billboard Country chart in November of that year.
 The Jennings-Colter version was re-released by RCA in 1976, topping out at No. 2, and was included on the album Wanted!
 The Outlaws that same year.
-Their version was nominated for a Grammy Award for Best Country Performance by a Duo or Group with Vocal.
+Their version was nominated for a Grammy Award for Best Country Performance by a Duo or Group with Vocal at the 13th Annual Grammy Awards.

 Candi Staton had a No. 31 UK hit with her revival in 1982.

-The melody of the song "Ignudi fra i nudisti", contained in the album Studentessi by Elio e le Storie Tese, was written by listening to this song in reverse.

-In 2022, the singer Paravi recorded the song for the movie Elvis.